Emily-Jiang/tx-more-lab/module2/README.md

-# Deploying the Spring PetClinic application
+# Deploying a Spring Boot 3 application

 This section guides you through deploying a Spring Boot 3.x application, built on Spring Framework 6.x and running on Java 17, to a Liberty cluster managed by WebSphere Application Server using MoRE.